 6. Don’t neglect your household filters.

 Certain house filters in your home can help reduce dust and allergens and may even help reduce and prevent dust mites.

-It’s also essential to change or clean your air purifying filters and your a/c filter regularly.
+It’s also essential to change or clean your air purifying filters and your AC filter regularly.

-While the frequency of when to change out your air purifying filters can vary, a/c filters commonly need to be changed or cleaned every 2 to 3 months at the most when in regular use.
+While the frequency of when to change out your air purifying filters can vary, a/c filters commonly need to be changed or cleaned at least every 2 to 3 months at the most when in regular use.

 7. Try high heat when possible to do so.

-This might involve running items through the washer on a high enough heat, when possible, or even through the dryer for at least 20 minutes and with a reasonable amount of heat.
+This might involve using steam, running items through the washer on a high enough heat, or tossing stuff in the dryer for at least 20 minutes and with a reasonable amount of heat.

-It’s good to keep in mind that they also thrive with temperatures between 68 and 77 degrees Fahrenheit, according to the Asthma and Allergy Foundation of America.
+Keep in mind that dust mites also thrive with temperatures between 68 and 77 degrees Fahrenheit, according to the Asthma and Allergy Foundation of America.

 8. Wash and change your bedding often.

 The longest time to go without changing or cleaning your sheets should be no more than two weeks.
 However, it’s usually recommended to do so weekly—at least where sheets are concerne–or as part of your weekly and bi-weekly cleaning chores.

 Things such as comforters or duvet inserts, or even runners, can sometimes go a little longer.
 But it’s still good to try to do so as often as you can.

-The ideal temperature for killing dust mites is said to be 130 degrees for at least 20 minutes.
+Tip: The ideal temperature for killing dust mites is said to be 130 degrees for at least 20 minutes.

 9. Avoid excess moisture and humidity.

-While it’s not always possible to eliminate moisture from our bodies or the occasional bad weather, using a dehumidifier may be one way to at least help make the environment less hospitable for dust mites.
+While it’s not always possible to eliminate moisture from our bodies or the occasional bad weather, using a dehumidifier may be one way to help make an environment less hospitable for dust mites.

 10. Exfoliate to help prevent dust mites.

 However, if you find that’s not enough, you may have better luck with a body scrub or exfoliating mitt for something gentle.

 11. Don’t forget about your fur babies and feathered friends.

-You can also try spraying little water on your pet and wiping them dry with a microfiber cloth or towel, which is always helpful for in-between baths and to reduce dander.
-And there are pet sprays and treatments for those who suffer from pet allergies in particular, or even for pets who have excessive dander issues, which you can ask your vet about.
+Tip #1: You can try spraying little water on your pet while brushing them, then wipe them dry with a microfiber cloth or towel, which is always helpful for in-between baths and to reduce dander.
+It’s also great for reducing fly-away fur while brushing.

 12. Consider a mattress protector.

 Mattress protectors can be a great way to help prevent and reduce dust mites.
-And they’re even great for those who worry that making their bed will cause dust mites might increase.
+And they’re great for those who worry that making their bed will cause dust mites might increase.

-We love to use steam on items or in specific areas that may not always be easy to clean through other methods and as a way to freshen the place up a bit.
+We love to use steam on items or in specific areas that may not always be easy to clean through other methods, and as a way to freshen the place up a bit.

 14. Spot treatments.

-Knowing how to get rid of dust mites or prevent dust mites in the first place basically boils down to making sure you clean your home consistently.
-Sometimes, it’s by making your environment less hospitable for them and more relaxing for yourself and your household.
+Knowing how to get rid of dust mites or prevent dust mites in the first place basically boils down to making your environment less hospitable for them by starving them and eliminating their feces as best as you can.

 - Dust Mite Allergy, AAFA, October 2015.